alexnelsone/centralizedlogging.io/03-Setup-Landing-Zone-Accelerator.md

 stack show `CREATE_COMPLETE`.

 ### BUT WAIT!
 THERE'S MORE.
 Once your stack shows `CREATE_COMPLETE`, open the AWS CodePipeline console.
-You should see a pipeline caled `AWSAccelerator-Installer` with a status of `In progress`.
+You should see a pipeline called `AWSAccelerator-Installer` with a status of `In progress`.
 This is now going to install the rest of the solution for you.
 The installer pipeline is pulling the LZA code from GitHub and executing the CDK.
 Once the `Install` stage of that pipeline completes, you will see another pipeline running.
 That pipeline, the second one, is the one we will primarily be working with.
 This is the pipeline